We detail the developments surrounding the municipal bond tax exemption and provide context through a volatile and uncertain market.

 Municipal entities of all types, including states, cities, counties, and towns, use munis to fund day-to-day operations and capital projects such as schools, highways, and sewer systems.

-Safe But With Risk
+Safe But with Risk

 According to the National League of Cities, tax-exempt bonds have financed more than 75% of the U.S. infrastructure.
 And munis are projected to finance $3 trillion in new infrastructure investments by 2031.
 According to Municipal Bonds for America, about 72% of muni bonds are owned by individual investors directly or through mutual funds.
 The IRS said that 60% of muni investors are over 65 years old.